 A charity, a university and a financial services firm have joined forces to set a new Guinness World Records title for the Largest human image of a brain as part of a tribute to those facing Alzheimer's.

-The feat was accomplished when 1,202 people gathered in centerfield at Busch Stadium (Home of the St. Louis Cardinals) to form a multi-colored brain image.
+The feat was accomplished when 1,202 people gathered in centerfield at Busch Stadium (Home of the St. Louis Cardinals) to form a multi-coloured brain image.

-Organised by the Alzheimer’s Association, Washington University and financial services firm Edward Jones, participants wore colored ponchos to represent the individual lobes in the brain.
+Organised by the Alzheimer’s Association, Washington University and financial services firm Edward Jones, participants wore coloured ponchos to represent the individual lobes in the brain.

 Edward Jones has been a strategic partner for the Alzheimer’s Association's since 2016, and serves as a sponsor for the annual Walk to End Alzheimer's.

 Edward Jones was able to surpass its 2017 fundraising goal for the association, raising more than $2.3 million.

 Our Chapter President, Stacy Tew-Lovasz, with Michael Empiric, Guinness World Records Adjudicator, along with @EdwardJones Partner John Beuerlein, and our emcee @SpencerGraves#ALZWorldRecord#ENDALZpic.twitter.com/mawWv6qs3M— Alzheimer's Association Greater Missouri Chapter (@ALZGreaterMo) April 28, 2018